Rangers sign relievers 3-time All-Star Holland and Winkler - NewsBreak

 Before his time with the Cubs, Winkler pitched for Atlanta from 2015-19.

-Holland would have a $2.1 million base salary while in the major leagues if added to the 40-man roster.
-Winkler would get a $1 million salary.
+Holland would have a $2.1 million base salary if he makes the big league roster, and Winkler would get a $1 million salary.

 Comments / 0